Captain Scarlet (character): Captain Scarlet and the Mysterons

-Depiction in New Captain Scarlet
+New Captain Scarlet

-Born in Winchester, England, Scarlet's mother was Ann Brightman, a British astrophysicist, while his father, Tom Metcalfe, was an American pilot who later joined the International Space Agency.
-As a boy of ten, Paul watched his father take humankind's first steps on Mars and vowed to follow in his historic footsteps.
-He studied astrophysics at MIT before joining the US Air Force.
+Originally from Winchester, Paul Metcalfe was born to Ann Brightman, a British astrophysicist, and Tom Metcalfe, an American pilot who later joined the International Space Agency.
+As a boy of ten, Paul watched his father take humankind's first steps on Mars and vowed to follow in his footsteps.
+Paul studied astrophysics at MIT before joining the US Air Force.
 However, the outbreak of global terrorist wars, which saw the deaths of both his parents, changed his focus.
-He transferred to US Special Forces and commanded an elite unit that saw action across the world.
+He transferred to US Special Forces and commanded an elite unit that saw action around the world.
 His second-in-command was Lieutenant Conrad Lefkon, who became his closest friend.
 With the end of the wars, a new security organisation was established: Spectrum.
-Paul was an obvious choice for the new organisation, and took on the codename "Captain Scarlet".
-His good friend Lefkon was also signed up as "Captain Black".
+Paul was an obvious choice for the new organisation, and took the codename "Captain Scarlet".
+Lefkon was signed up as "Captain Black".

-Scarlet later became Spectrum's special weapon in its "war of nerves" with the Mysterons; a weapon created by the Mysterons themselves when they killed Scarlet during a mission on Mars along with Captain Black.
-After they had discovered the Mysterons' city, Black fired a destructive shot against it, believing they were under attack.
-The two men watched in astonishment as the city rebuilt itself and tried to flee, only to be killed.
-The Mysterons then rebuilt Scarlet as an invincible human replica to infiltrate Earth and lead their war against the planet.
-While under the control of the Mysterons, Scarlet tried to destroy Skybase, but was stopped in his efforts by Captain Blue.
-Falling down through a plasma stream, Scarlet was killed, but recovered later on in Sickbay, under the astonished eyes of Doctor Gold and other onlookers, and revealed himself to be fully free of the Mysterons' control.
-Metcalfe's human psyche had survived and regained control of his physical body.
-Instead of being killed by the power surge, Scarlet was only harmed temporarily, and was restored to life by the genetic mutation of the Mysteron "retrometabolisation" process which makes him virtually "indestructible".